 Protesters of a bill to promote a total abortion ban with the overturning of Roe v.
-Wade demonstrate outside the Ohio Statehouse on Tuesday.
+Wade demonstrate outside the Ohio Statehouse in September.
 Photo by Susan Tebben

 A bill hinging on the downfall of federal abortion rights came into a Senate committee Wednesday with the support of its two Republican sponsors.

 Senate Bill 123 is a “trigger” bill that would allow the state to ban abortion with a change in the U.S. Constitution or the overturning of the U.S. Supreme Court decision in Roe v.
 Wade.

 The bill criminalizes a physician’s role in an abortion in the state, threatening prison time and the revocation of medical licenses for any doctor participating or promoting abortion.
 Bill cosponsor state Sen. Sandra O’Brien, R-Ashtabula, said the work against abortions doesn’t stop with just the challenges to Roe v.
 Wade.

 “Overturning Roe v.
 Wade does not make abortion illegal,” O’Brien told the Senate Health Committee on Wednesday.
 “It simply changes the venue of this question from nine unelected Supreme Court justices to the people to enact abortion policy through their elected state legislators.”

 Senate Health Committee member Sen. Cecil Thomas, D-Avondale, pushed back on the bill, arguing that calling Ohio a “pro-life state” as O’Brien did, was not supported by data.

 “Survey after survey has concluded the majority of Ohioans believe abortions should be legal and that politicians should not be making personal decisions for them about their pregnancies,” Thomas said.